 Discussing Fatigue With Your Physician and Strategies To Keep Motivated

 Feeling physically, emotionally, and mentally exhausted even though getting enough rest and sleep is something that I experienced after receiving chemotherapy for my non-Hodgkin lymphoma.
 The term used by the medical profession is “Cancer-related fatigue”.
-My exhaustion was so incapacitating that I needed to take a leave of absence from my position as a Nursing Instructor.
-I felt devastated with both my cancer diagnosis and the impact of the chemotherapy on my quality of life.
+My exhaustion was so incapacitating that I needed to take a leave of absence from my position as a nursing instructor.
+I felt devastated by both my cancer diagnosis and the impact of the chemotherapy on my quality of life.

 I experienced all of these during my course of chemotherapy.
 The feeling of sadness and fear of the future became part of my daily life.
 The exact cause of cancer-related fatigue is unknown.
 It may be related to both the disease process and treatments including surgery, chemotherapy, and radiation therapy.
 Other causes may include anemia, decreased nutrition, medications, pain, stress, and depression.

 Talking to your doctor about fatigue

 Your physician will screen for fatigue, but it is important that YOU describe your experiences and history of fatigue.
 The best measure of fatigue comes from the way you describe your level to your healthcare team.
 You may use a scale of 0 to 10, where 0 means no fatigue at all, and 10 means the worst fatigue you can imagine.
 The following may also help describe factors related to your fatigue:

 - When did the fatigue start?
 Mine would begin after my chemotherapy and last for several days before the next treatment.

 - How long does the fatigue last?